-If you want to know more about my background and past experiences, here is my short CV.
+If you want to know more about my background and past experiences, here is my CV.
 If you would like to get in touch, you can reach me at daniele.provenzano@sns.it or via carrier pigeon.

-Over six years of teaching, and through my involvement as a member of the organizing committee of both the Italian Physics Olympiad and the Physics Team Competition, I developed a strong passion for creating original educational materials.
-The need to design new problems for competitions eventually led several of them to evolve into the foundations for scientific articles.
+Since my master’s studies, I have been particularly interested in macroscopic electrodynamics, with a focus on the propagation of electromagnetic waves in anisotropic media.
+At the same time, having remained closely connected to the Physics Olympiad community—which I took part in during high school—I began teaching in three schools for gifted students, coaching them for national and international competitions (IPhO and EuPhO).
+Over six years of teaching, and through my involvement as a member of the organizing committees of both the Italian Physics Olympiad and the Team Physics Competition, I developed a strong passion for designing original educational materials.
+The need to create unique problems for competitions and exams eventually led several of them to evolve into the foundations of scientific articles.

 During my years as a university student and Ph.D. candidate, I developed a deep passion for teaching physics.
 I began teaching immediately after earning my bachelor's degree, and it has since become an indispensable part of my life.
-I take inspiration from influential educators such as David Morin, Kirk McDonald, Nicholas Wheeler, Michael Spivak and Giuseppe la Rocca, my professor at SNS.
-As for problem-solving, I have to bow to the Hungarian professors of the Roland Eötvös Physical Society, who have been producing an astonishing number of original problems and organizing countless physics competitions for decades.
+I take inspiration from influential educators such as David Morin, David Griffiths, Kirk McDonald, Nicholas Wheeler, Michael Spivak and Giuseppe La Rocca, my professor at SNS.
+As for problem-solving, I have to bow to the Hungarian professors of the Loránd Eötvös Physical Society, who have been producing an astonishing number of original problems and organizing countless physics competitions for decades.
 They, too, are a great source of inspiration for me!

 Here, you can find a collection of notes and exercises I have written over the past six years.

 Below are the lecture notes I wrote in seven years - I am especially proud of the last two.
 I plan to translate them into English.
+The 2026 lecture will be again on Fluid Dynamics, but I will focus on the breakdown of Bernoulli's equation and streamlines.

 These are slides I prepared for three university orientation courses organized by SNS, aimed at 260 handpicked high school students in their final years.
 The lessons focused on simple problem-solving techniques and everyday situations.
 Slides (ITA) / Slides (ENG)